Resize for Instagram Stories without uploading a file.

 Export the selected preset size and keep the composition ready for the next Story, thumbnail, or share card.

-Fast entry points when the user already knows the exact target size.
+Fast entry points when you already know the target size.

 Do you upload my images?